Back to Articles

 The 40–60km band is where Cork commuters get the best deal — and the towns here are more accessible than their distance suggests:

 • Mitchelstown (55km) — the M8 story.
 Despite being 55km from Cork, the M8 motorway makes this a 45-minute drive in off-peak traffic.
-At a €218,000 median, you're saving €107,000 vs the city — and it's actually faster to drive than it is to bus or train to Mallow (33km away).
-For hybrid workers doing 2–3 days a week, this is serious value.
+At a €231,000 median, you're saving €59,000 vs the city — and it's actually faster to drive than it is to bus or train to Mallow (33km away).
+For hybrid workers doing 2–3 days a week, this is solid value.

 • Macroom (40km) — the N22 corridor.
-Closest of the sweet spot towns and €103,000 cheaper than the city.
+Closest of the sweet spot towns at €275,000, though the saving vs the city is now a modest €15,000.
 The Bus Éireann Route 233 runs several times daily if you'd rather not drive, and the N22 bypass has improved journey times significantly.
-Median of €222,000.
+More of a lifestyle choice than a budget play at this price.

-• Kanturk (50km) — car-dependent but cheap.
-The cheapest town in this analysis at €215,000.
+• Kanturk (50km) — car-dependent but cheapest.
+The cheapest town in this analysis at €220,000, saving €70,000 vs the city.
 No direct bus to Cork — you'd need the Local Link to Mallow then the train.
 For drivers, the N72 via Mallow is around 50 minutes.
 Best suited to full-time remote workers or those happy with a car commute.

 Best for drivers